apigee-labs/rapier/README.md

 ---|:---:|---
 entities | `string` or `array` of URLs | A set of URLs of the entities this relationship may reference.
 If the value is a string, it is interpreted as a space-deliminated list of URLs.
 If the value is an array, each item is interpreted as a single URL. multiplicity | `string` | The multiplicity of the relationship.
 The value is of the form x:y or just y.
 If the value of y is `n`, or a number greater than 1, then the relationship is multi-valued.
 If x is missing, it is presumed to be 0. relationship_resource | `url` | May only be set if the relationship is multi-valued.
 Its value is the URL of a JSON Schema for the 'collection-like' resource that represents the multi-valued relationship.
-The 'collection-like' resource should include, at a minimum, the URLs of the entitis in the realtionship.
+The 'collection-like' resource should include, at a minimum, the URLs of the entities in the relationship.

 #### <a name="query_path"></a>Query Path